-Airedale Hospital has been highlighted as providing good maternity care and treatment, according to a survey published by the Care Quality Commission (CQC).
+Airedale Hospital has been highlighted as providing good maternity care and treatment, according to a survey published by the Care Quality Commission (CQC) this month.

-During the summer of 2019, a questionnaire was sent to all women who gave birth in February, responses were received from 111 patients at Airedale NHS Foundation Trust, with 51% of those being asked taking the opportunity to share their experiences.
+During 2022, a questionnaire was sent to all women who gave birth in February 2022 and responses were received from 140 patients at Airedale NHS Foundation Trust, with 51% of those being asked taking the opportunity to share their experiences.

-The maternity survey asks women about their experiences of care at three different stages of their maternity journey, during: antenatal care, labour and birth, and postnatal care The most positive results this year relate to women’s experience interacting and communicating with staff in maternity services, particularly during labour and birth.
+The maternity survey asks women about their experiences of care at three different stages of their maternity journey: during antenatal care, labour and birth and postnatal care.

-In 2 areas Airedale performed better compared to most other trusts that took part in the survey:
+In six areas Airedale performed better compared to most other trusts that took part in the survey:

 The trust also scored very highly in the following areas:

 - During labour and birth – your partner being able to be involved as much as they wanted